headlamp-k8s/headlamp/docs/development/plugins/index.md

 ## Developing Plugins

-Plugins are supposed to be built and shipped out-of-tree, i.e. instead of managing the plugins' code within the Headlamp project or a Headlamp fork (which would require always rebuilding/maintaining Headlamp when changing a plugin), they're supposed to be built outside of the project and loaded by Headlamp.
+Plugins are meant to be build and shipped out-of-tree (i.e., outside of the project and loaded by Headlamp).
+This is opposed to managing the plugins' code within the Headlamp project or within a Headlamp fork.
+Such a setup would require always rebuilding/maintaining Headlamp when changing a plugin.

 Learn [how to create a Headlamp plugin](./building.md).